gfannes/pasta/readme.md

 	- [x] Fit Lessons for Classes in a Group where other Classes are already scheduled
 	- [x] Single-shot fitting: the first slot that fits is take, not backtracking
 	- [x] Try all available slots for a Lesson
-- Sort solutions by score
+- [x] Write-out solutions with score in folder
-- Write-out solutions with score
+- [x] Sort solutions by score
 - [x] Do not add classes with 0 students
 - [x] Sort classes per group
 - [ ] Take Constraints into account